 School cultures vary widely, and not all teachers thrive in every environment.
 Find out if this school will expect you to regularly attend extracurricular events, or if your time out of the classroom is truly your own.
 Do teachers work closely with admin, or is it more of an “everyone is on their own” atmosphere?
 Think hard about whether you’re the sort of person to fit in with this school’s culture.
 This can help you decide if this role is really right for you.

-3. How long did the previous teacher in the role hold the position?
+3. How long was the previous teacher in this role?
 What has turnover in the role generally been like?

 It’s OK to probe a little to see what others’ experiences have been.
 “If no one has stayed in the job very long, that could be a red flag about a difficult manager, unrealistic expectations, lack of training, or some other land mine,” Green cautions.
 It’s also worth knowing if you’re interviewing to take over the position a beloved teacher has held for 30 years.
 Will your school be open to fresh new ideas, or are they looking for someone to match up to a previous teacher’s reputation?